stefangabos/grunt-sass/readme.md

         sass: {
             options: {
                 implementation: sass,
-                sourceMap: true,
+                sourceMap: true,    // broken in the original for versions of SASS newer than 1.48.0
-                api: 'modern'   // this is needed starting with Dart-Sass 1.79.0
+                api: 'modern'       // this is required starting with Dart-Sass 1.79.0
-                                // (but only working with the updated version of grunt-sass) },
+                                    // (but only working with grunt-sass-modern)
+            },
             dist: {
                 files: {